lumi2018/EIPX-Smart-NFT/Readme.md

 }
 ```

 This interface is an extension of the [ERC-721](./eip-712.md), is compatible with the standard, and needs the ERC-721 interface.
 Then, metadata and enumeration extensions are compatible and included in this draft.
-Like EIP-165 could be required, supportsInterface SHOULD BE overridden to include the interfaceId of this EIP.
+Like EIP-165 could be required, supportsInterface should be overridden to include the interfaceId of this EIP.

 ## Rationale
-The number of NFT with user management or tied with physical asset are growing.
-Therefore, it is essential to establish a standard capable of loading all these options working together or separately.
-The incorporation of user or asset to the NFT is optional.
-It does not make sense that it does not have either of the two options in this NFT since it would be an ERC-721 token.
-The possibility of generating two separate interfaces has been proposed, however, some functions such as "StartUserEngagement" would only be available if both are implemented, so a single interface with all the options is proposed.
+The number of NFTs with user management or with a tie to a physical asset are growing (for example, in the context of the Internet of Things).
+Therefore, it is essential to establish a standard capable of including all these options working together or separately.
+The incorporation of an ethereum address of the user or an ethereum address of a physical asset to the NFT is optional.
+However, it does not make sense that it does not include any of the two ethereum addresses since the NFT would be an ERC-721 token.
+The possibility of generating two separate interfaces has been proposed, however, some functions such as "StartUserEngagement" would only be available if both options are implemented, so a single interface with all the options is proposed.

 **Authentication**
-The authentication is an off-chain process.
-This EIP propose use the Smart Contract to verify the authentication using a shared key that has been explained.
-Asset and owner/user must share the hash of this key to verify this key, avoiding a malicious threat.
+This EIP proposes use the Smart Contract to verify the mutual authentication process between the physical asset and the owner or the user by verifying the hash of a shared key.

-**Life Signal**
+**Tie Time**
-This EIP propose a life signal to check that the asset is work correctly and avoid a malicious owner or user could use the asset infinitely.
-For this reason, some attributes are proposed.
+This EIP proposes the attributes timestamp (to register in the blockchain whenever the physical asset checks the tie with its token) and timeout (to register the maximum delay time established for the physical asset to prove again the tie).
+These attributes avoid a malicious owner or user could use the asset infinitely.

-**ERC-721 based**
+**ERC-721-based**
-The [ERC-721](./eip-712.md) is a strong base for any NTF, nevertheless user management and authentication process are not considered.
-This EIP propose an update of [ERC-721](./eip-712.md) respecting the backwards compatibility.
+The [ERC-721](./eip-712.md) is a strong foundation for any NTF, nevertheless ethereum addresses of assets, user management, and authentication and key exchange processes are not considered.
+This EIP proposes an update of the [ERC-721](./eip-712.md) respecting backward compatibility.

 ## Backwards Compatibility